chitransh014/Todo/README.md

 ```

 ### Manual Testing
-- Use tools like Postman or Insomnia for API testing
+- Use tools like Postman  for API testing
 - Test mobile app on various screen sizes
-- Verify AI task breakdown functionality

 ## 🚀 Deployment